-Set amongst beautifully-manicured, tropical gardens, the incredible Centara Sandy Beach Resort Danang is a splendid choice for both families and couples.
-Located beside an immaculate beach and crystal clear waters, the complex is the perfect place to...
+Set amongst beautifully-manicured, tropical gardens, the incredible Sandy Beach Non Nuoc Resort, in Danang, is a splendid choice for both families and couples.
+Located beside an immaculate beach and crystal clear waters, the complex is the perfect...

 Glistening in the warm glow of the Vietnamese sun, the swimming pool at Pullman Danang Beach Resort is the centre piece for a heavenly holiday.
 Everything here is immaculate; from the manicured gardens to the silky-soft sands on the private beach....

 Combining peace, tranquillity and wellbeing in a stunning beachfront setting, Fusion Maia Danang is the ideal place for a relaxing break in Vietnam.
 The resort features a stunning collection of pool-villas and a breakfast 'any time, any place' concept...

 Beachfront bliss is assured at the award-winning Furama Resort Danang.
 Featuring lavish five-star facilities and a stunning location, there’s all you need for a romantic retreat on Vietnam’s beautiful coastline.
 Lay back and relax in the lap of luxury...

 If you’re looking to experience a more traditional side of the city, the Phap Lam Pagoda is a must see.
 Alternatively, why not head up into the mountains and discover a range of Buddhist sanctuaries and sacred spaces?
 It may be a hike but the views across the surrounding areas make it more than worth it.